sarika2446/ece4160/lab5.md

 ## Lab Tasks

 I connected the power supply and oscilloscope to one motor driver, as seen below.
-I chose to set the power supply at 3.7V because that is the voltage the battery is rated at.
+I chose to set the power supply to 3.7V because that is the voltage the battery is rated at.

 ![Picture1](https://user-images.githubusercontent.com/123786420/225213523-91ba58c8-c71a-489d-9725-d6d19a9a9b59.jpg)